Using Release Tags ¶

 The edge

 release tag refers to "bleeding edge", indicating a build similar to an alpha release.
-This sliding tag includes the absolute latest hooks and scripts, but is considered highly unstable.
+This sliding tag includes the latest hooks and scripts, and is considered highly unstable.
 The edge

 release is characterized by: